 Whether you’re really into Bullet Journals or you’re just a fan of Google Calendars, you can schedule in workouts for the week or month.
 I get a lot of satisfaction from checking off those boxes, and do NOT like to leave an item undone.
 By writing it down, it reminds me of my priorities and keeps me accountable for my goals.

 Related Post: Bullet Journaling in a Passion Planner

 When the going gets tough, I remind myself that I had two babies without epidurals.
 I mean, if I can do that for FOURTEEN HOURS, I think I can handle twenty minutes worth of discomfort.
 Think of your strongest moment, and remind yourself that you can do anything.

-There’s our ten best tips for motivating yourself to work on your lady fitness, but we want to hear YOUR tips in the comments.
-What gets you pumped to workout?
+There’s our ten best tips for how to workout when you’re tired, but we want to hear YOUR tips in the comments.
+What gets you pumped to workout as a busy mom?